SacDeNoeuds/extended-guide/readme-to-generate.md

 - Interactions, in the shape of functions/methods.

 The data will change over time, therefore most of the data will be reactive.

+## The project

+We will consider a todo list app, powered by the [JsonPlaceholder API](https://jsonplaceholder.typicode.com/).

+We will feature:
+- Displaying a list of todos.
+- Toggling a todo.
+- Deleting a todo.
+- Editing a todo’s title.

 ## Setup